|News||Funding Opportunities||Initiatives||Partners & Other Resources||Jobs||Site Map|

 We invest in programs that help people gain independence and success.
 We provide direct services to Seattle residents and invest about $88 million per year in more than 230 community-based organizations.
 Those organizations provide a wide range of services and employ hundreds of people.
 Our Strategic Investment Plan maps out our goals.

 Vision - The vision of the Seattle Human Services Department is that all basic needs in our communities are met through innovative and collaborative approaches.
 Greater Seattle is a place where the richness of our diversity is valued, all of our communities thrive, and people grow up and grow old with opportunity and dignity.

 Mission - The mission of the Seattle Human Services Department is to connect people with resources and solutions during times of need so we can all live, learn, work and take part in strong, healthy communities.

 Youth and Family Empowerment Division (YFE)

-Community Support and Self-Sufficiency connects Seattle families and individuals to a multitude of resources, programs and/or services including: nutrition assistance, citizenship assistance, and access to public benefits.
-Our goal is to enable families and individuals to achieve economic self-sufficiency, and for children to gain the necessary skills and assets to be healthy, successful in school, and contributing members of the community.
-CSSS also coordinates the City's response to domestic violence and sexual assault.
+Community Support and Assistance connects families and individuals to a multitude of resources, programs, and/or services including: homeless services, food and meal programs, and utility discounts.
+Our goal is to enable families and individuals to achieve economic self-sufficiency.
+CSA also coordinates the City's response to domestic violence and sexual assualt.